Riverton (WA)

 Population growth drivers in Riverton are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Riverton's population is estimated at around 7,026 as of November 2025.
-This reflects an increase of 948 people (15.6%) since the 2021 Census, which reported a population of 6,078 people.
-The change is inferred from the resident population of 6,577 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,651 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Riverton's 15.6% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Riverton's population is estimated at around 7,036 as of Feb 2026.
+This reflects an increase of 958 people (15.8%) since the 2021 Census, which reported a population of 6,078 people.
+The change is inferred from the resident population of 6,577 estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 14 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,655 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Riverton's growth of 15.8% since the 2021 census exceeded both the national average (9.9%) and state average, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, an above median population growth is projected for the Riverton (WA) statistical area (Lv2), with the area expected to expand by 899 persons to 2041, reflecting a gain of 6.5% in total over the 17 years.
+For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, an above median population growth is projected for Riverton, with the area expected to increase by 906 persons to reach a total of 7,942 by 2041, reflecting an overall increase of 6.5% over the 17 years.

 Frequently Asked Questions - Population